tomavic/ionic-toast4/README.md

 a) `message` is the first argument, which takes any string message.

-b) `position`(Optional) is the second argument, which takes on of the three values(top, middle, bottom). default position is `top`.

-c) `stick`(Optional) is the third argument, which takes either `true` or `false`.
-Default value is false.
-- If the value is true, the toast will not close automatically.
-It will be closed once you click on the close button.
-- If the value is false, the toast will close automatically, after the given time.

-d) `timeout`(Optional) is the fourth argument, which takes time in milliseconds.
+b) `timeout`(Optional) is the fourth argument, which takes time in milliseconds.
 If the value is greater than 5000, then it will be considered as 5000(5 seconds) only.
 The default value is 4000 milli seconds.

-e) `background`(Optional) is the fifth argument, which takes the background color in hexadecimal, rgb() or rgba().
+c) `background`(Optional) is the fifth argument, which takes the background color in hexadecimal, rgb() or rgba().
 If the value is null the background color is `rgba(0, 0, 0, 0.75)`.

 **7)** In your controller you have to define a function like below to hide the toast